mikebeaton/BootHelperPkg/README.md

 ## Credits

-The very earliest (EDK 1) version was inspired by and based on Barry K. Nathan's [setvars](https://github.com/barrykn/big-sur-micropatcher/tree/main/setvars) program from the [big-sur-micropatcher](https://github.com/barrykn/big-sur-micropatcher); since then the project has been completely re-written and now does much more, much more configurably, than setvars so I hope it's a reasonable decision to treat it as a separate project now.
+The earliest (EDK 1) version was inspired by and based on Barry K. Nathan's [setvars](https://github.com/barrykn/big-sur-micropatcher/tree/main/setvars) program from the [big-sur-micropatcher](https://github.com/barrykn/big-sur-micropatcher); since then the project has been completely re-written and now does much more, much more configurably, than setvars so I hope it's a reasonable decision to treat it as a separate project.

-The current code in this project for entering console mode is taken from [OpenCore](https://github.com/acidanthera/OpenCorePkg) and is used, and made available here, under the BSD license.
-(However that copy of a small piece of OC code should cease to need to be in this library at all shortly, once I have it linking against the relevant OC library.)
+Earlier versions had code copied from [OpenCore](https://github.com/acidanthera/OpenCorePkg) for entering console mode which was used, and made available here, under the BSD license.
+We are now correctly linking to OC and letting it start console mode for us.
+Next, we are hoping to get OC to read plist files for us, too.
+Thank you, OC!